- General Examination FAQs

 1. When will I be able to schedule my examination appointment?

-You will receive an Examination Authorisation Email from IBLCE according to the timeframe for which you have been accepted for the IBCLC examination.
+You will receive an Examination Authorisation Email according to the timeframe for which you have been accepted for the IBCLC examination.
 This email will provide you with detailed information that you will need to schedule your appointment.
 Please do not attempt to schedule your examination appointment before receiving this communication.

-We will start sending Examination Authorisation Emails for the April 2024 IBCLC examination in February 2024.
+We will start sending Examination Authorisation Emails for the April 2026 IBCLC examination in February 2026.
 If you have any questions, please contact your regional location.

 2. Will I be able to take the examination at a location near my house?

-IBLCE works with both the third-party testing vendor and examination candidates to seat candidates as near as reasonably feasible to their home.
+We work with both the third-party testing vendor and examination candidates to seat candidates as near as reasonably feasible to their home.
 However, the availability of an appointment at a location near your home cannot be guaranteed.
 The sooner you schedule your appointment for the examination, the wider your options will be.
 Although the test centre network is worldwide, in some limited situations, you may need to travel further from your home to a test centre.

-Learn more about your options and important considerations, including an Examination Day Notice, for taking the IBCLC examination in 2024 here.
+Learn more about your options and important considerations, including an Examination Day Notice, for taking the IBCLC examination in 2026 here.

 3. How will I know the location of the test centre where I will take the examination?